dtcenter/ufs-case-studies/docs/source/2020EasterStorm.rst

       Surface gust (m/s)

-    * GFS.v16.0.10 generated higher magnitudes of surface gust over the Southeastern U.S. which is related to the progressive synoptic pattern compared with GFS_ANL.
+    * GFS.v16.0.10 generates higher magnitudes of surface gust over the Southeastern U.S. which is related to the progressive synoptic pattern compared with GFS_ANL.